Lewis Whitworth

 Lewis B. Whitworth (July 5, 1923 – December 14, 2000) was an American judge and politician.
 He served as a Democratic member for the 94th district of the Florida House of Representatives.

 Life and career

 Whitworth was born in Asheville, North Carolina.
 He attended North Carolina State University, the University of Maryland and George Washington University Law School.

-In 1968, Whitworth was elected to represent the 94th district of the Florida House of Representatives, succeeding Kenneth M. Myers.
+In 1968, Whitworth was elected to represent the 94th district of the Florida House of Representatives, succeeding Ken Myers.
 He served until 1972, when he was succeeded by Jack Miller.